Picture of Hooper Family Blog

 A Word For Our Younger Generations

-Therefore, to the younger generation of the Hooper family, remember not to harbor anger about the past injustices endured by your forefathers.
+Therefore, to the younger generation of the Hooper family, remember not to harbor anger about the past injustices endured by your forefathers, although there is plenty to be resentful of.
 In fact, it is vital to acknowledge that during those challenging times, numerous individuals from the white community extended kindness and support to minorities.
 The adversities of the past should not serve as a source of resentment but instead, be seen as a testament to the progress we have made as a society and the sacrifices others made for a better future.
-That being said, there is still room for improvement, things may be better than it was for our forefathers, but we have to strive to build upon the progress made by our predecessors and make things better for our youngest generation and for generations to come..
+That being said, there is still room for improvement, things may be better than it was for our forefathers, but we have to strive to build upon the progress made by our predecessors and make things better for our youngest generation and for generations to come.
+Resting on the shoulders of our ancestors is not the end goal—it’s the starting point.
+Let’s rise from where they lifted us and do our part for those yet to come.

 These historical accounts are not only to remind you of the struggles your ancestors faced but also to demonstrate the courage, resilience, and fortitude that fueled their journey.
 Recognizing the sacrifices made by those who came before you is crucial in appreciating the opportunities and freedoms you enjoy today, and it can prevent taking these privileges for granted.
 Stand tall, knowing that you are elevated on the shoulders of your predecessors.